WordPress/wp20-book/Content/BB-Chapter-13-The-Pandemic.md

 For businesses to cope with the changes the Pandemic thrust upon them, an online presence became essential.
 It was unavoidable even for those that had avoided digital platforms before the pandemic.
 For businesses that were thinking about getting online or had just dipped their toes in the virtual water, the pandemic often motivated action that had been easy to put off before.
 WordPress, with its versatility, robust technology, and user-friendliness, was an excellent choice for small businesses seeking to expand—or create—their online presence.

-For WordPress it was a boom, one where [market share](https://w3techs.com/technologies/history_overview/content_management/all/y) rose more than it ever had in the years before the pandemic.
+For WordPress, it was a boom, one where [market share](https://w3techs.com/technologies/history_overview/content_management/all/y) rose more than it ever had in the years before the pandemic.

 A wave of pandemic entrepreneurs started [4.4 million](https://www.salesforce.com/blog/small-business-pandemic-entrepreneurs/) businesses in 2020—a record.
 70% of those businesses were all-digital.
 WordPress was the foundation for a large segment of those businesses.